 If you’ve taken any kind of close look at online marketing, you may have come across the term “content is king”.
 If your business can generate interesting, helpful, or entertaining content regularly, that means that it’s ever producing new material that can cause readers to click on the website and take a closer look.
 For instance, if you’re a plumber, then a blog on home plumbing tips can showcase your expertise.
 If you’re a social media networking consultant, social media tips and highlighting successful campaigns will prompt business owners to trust you know what you’re talking about.
 What’s more, blogs keep your site fresh and give your social media channels something new to constantly keep pushing.
 Just make sure your content has real value to your customer base before you spend the time and effort planning and writing it out.

 Just as other business owners can help spread the word of your business for you, so can your customers.
 The easiest way to utilize word-of-mouth is to encourage them to write reviews and leave testimonials on the site.
 However, you can ask them to more directly share with the friends, family, and peers by asking for referrals and even set up a system that can offer a discount in return for successful new leads.

-To really build your brand and convert new customers, you need a mix of the cost-effective and inbound, as well as the pricier, short-term interruptive strategies.
+To really build your brand and convert new customers, you need a mix of cost-effective strategies as well as pricier, short-term interruptive strategies.
 But by relying only on advertisements and other costly marketing methods, you will find your costs skyrocketing and the long-term effectiveness limited.